 The work of getting people a job is the hardest of work.
-Direct support staff that facilitate community employment for people with Intellectual/Developmental Disabilities (I/DD) are sometimes overlooked as a valuable resource for change.
-Cary Griffin, a senior partner at Griffin-Hammis Associates, answered a few questions for Relias Learning on how provider agencies can hire, develop, and train staff to be more effective at community employment.
+Direct support staff that facilitate community employment services for people with Intellectual/Developmental Disabilities (I/DD) are sometimes overlooked as a valuable resource for change.
+Cary Griffin, a senior partner at Griffin-Hammis Associates, answered a few questions for us on how provider agencies can hire, develop, and train staff to be more effective at community employment.

-Where should agencies focus first to see positive change?
+Where should community employment services focus first to see positive change?

 A: I think we have to go back to what our role is and really clarify that mission.
 Are we managing or solving the unemployment problem?
 Are we really looking to emancipate people from our services?
 By treating the community as a separate place, our organizations aren’t currently set up to liberate people.
 Our mission should be to get people full lives in the community.
 In order to achieve this mission, the first step is to realize why we have staff in the first place.
 And that is to accomplish this goal of community inclusion.
 Employment drives key aspects of our lives, so it’s important to have reasonable expectations for staff development.
 You can teach people numerous things: but it takes a rigorous training program.
 We don’t necessarily need experts but we need people with more than 40 hours of training.